nexoracontrol-ops/hotpath-rs/README.md

 ## Quick Demo

-An easy way to quickly try the TUI is to run it in **auto-instrumentation mode**.
+Other then the SSH demo an easy way to quickly try the TUI is to run it in **auto-instrumentation mode**.
 The TUI process profiles itself and displays its own performance metrics in real time.

 First, install `hotpath` CLI with auto-instrumentation enabled: